k3rn4m0/ACM-FAT-ML-Braindump/README.md

 # ACM-FAT-ML-Braindump
-All the resources related to Fairness, Accountability &amp; Transparency in Machine learning Algorithms
+All the resources related to Fairness, Accountability &amp; Transparency in the Machine learning field